 The Eldora Nature Preserve's three hiking trails traverse 2.8 miles through a mosaic of wild habitats including mixed hardwood swamps, vernal ponds, salt marshes, wildflower meadows and pine-oak woodlands.
 The nature preserve also features a boardwalk overlooking the scenic West Creek and marsh, as well as a series of Geocaches that are fun—and difficult—to find.

 Historically, much of the land that now constitutes the preserve had been farmed, and a house has existed here since 1872.
-From 1965 through 1981, the dwelling served as the homestead of renowned entomologist and author Dr. C. Brook Worth, who recognized the importance of the site to rare moths and protected the property from insecticide spraying.
-In 1981, he donated 177 acres to the Conservancy for management as a nature preserve.
+From 1965 through 1981, the dwelling served as the homestead of renowned entomologist and author Dr. C. Brooke Worth, who recognized the importance of the site to rare moths and protected the property from insecticide spraying.
+In 1981, he donated 177 acres to TNC for management as a nature preserve.